 There are many efficiency combinations available when putting together a hybrid heating system, giving you even more flexibility.
 Call 503-363-4822 to talk with one of our highly knowledgeable and certified Day Heating & Cooling technicians––how we can help you improve your home’s comfort and save on energy with one of these systems.

-At Day Heating & Cooling, our professional plumbers install, repair, and maintain all types of water heaters here in Monmouth, Oregon.
+At Day Heating & Cooling, our professionals install, repair, and maintain all types of water heaters here in Monmouth, Oregon.
 Whatever you need, we can help, no matter what type tank it is––standard vent, direct vent, power vent, or tankless.
 If you’re in the market for a new water heater, in addition to deciding what type of tank you’ll need, you’ll want to consider other factors such as size, efficiency, fueling, and cost.
-Our plumbers work with all types and can help you navigate your way through.
+Our professionals work with all types and can help you navigate your way through.

 Traditional tank water heaters typically last 8 to 12 years with proper maintenance, tankless longer at 20 or more, again with proper maintenance.
 But at some point, you’ll find yourself faced with needing a new water heater.
 Things we’ll recommend you think about when making this decision will help you make the best decision for you and your home.
 Our technicians will ask for your preference for a traditional tank versus a tankless.
 We’ll also talk about the size of your current tank and decide if it’s appropriately sized for your home and needs.
 Efficiency of the tank is another subject we’ll consider with you, as all tanks have an energy-efficiency rating.
 Tying directly into the efficiency of a tank is its fueling source––electric, fuel oil, geothermal energy, natural gas, propane, or solar.
 Of course, all these topics directly affect the cost, and you’ll need to synthesize all of them to help you make your decision.